AI Training Progress

 🛑

-Upload a photo and watch V3 make its call — rules and all.
+Upload a photo and watch V3.5 decide — threshold, rules, and all.

 Try the AI Now